 AOA recognition of your ACGME internship

-You cannot begin the process for getting your internship recognized until your AOA membership dues are up to date.
 To get your ACGME internship (Resolution 42) recognized by the AOA, you’ll need to complete the necessary paperwork with the AOA Education Department.
 The first step is to complete the online application.
 If you completed federal or military PGY1 training, you’ll use a different online application.
 Dorothy Grant-Bryant can assist with questions about the process and the status of your application via phone at (312) 202-8089 or email at PGY1@osteopathic.org.

 AOA recognition of your ACGME residency/fellowship

-You cannot begin the process for getting your residency recognized until your internship has already been recognized by the AOA.
 To get your ACGME residency program recognized by the AOA, you’ll need to complete needed paperwork with the AOA Education Department by submitting an online application.
-Tennille Yancey can help with questions about the process or the status of your application via phone at (312) 202-8168 or email at email@example.com.
+Tennille Yancey can help with questions about the process or the status of your application via phone at (312) 202-8168 or email at firstname.lastname@example.org.